The proposed service improvements include:

 - Reducing travel times, potentially through an increase in maximum speed to 90 MPH between Rondout, Illinois, and the General Mitchell International Airport (GMIA)

-The purpose of the Chicago-Milwaukee Intercity Passenger Rail Service EA is to provide the FRA, WisDOT, IDOT, local governments and the public with a full understanding of the service-wide environmental impacts associated with the alternatives developed to meet the project’s purpose and need.
+The purpose of the Chicago-Milwaukee Intercity Passenger Rail Service Environmental Assessment (EA) is to provide the Federal Railroad Administration (FRA), the Wisconsin Department of Transportation (WisDOT), the Illinois Department of Transportation (IDOT), local governments and the public with a full understanding of the service-wide environmental impacts associated with the alternatives developed to meet the project’s purpose and need.

 The EA is developed to comply with federal environmental laws and regulations (National Environmental Policy Act) and Wisconsin and Illinois state environmental laws and regulations.

 Map of the corridor

 The Service Development Plan (SDP) is prepared during the planning phase for intercity passenger rail programs.
 The SDP lays out the overall scope and approach of the proposed service.

 Among the primary objectives of the SDP are: